-10 of the Best Places to Visit in Washington State
+10 of the Best Places to Visit in Washington While on Assignment

 When your traveling healthcare assignment takes you to Washington State, you’re in luck.
 The Evergreen State boasts an abundance of unique destinations and activities for your weekend getaways or day trips.
 With so many things to do in Washington State, your only problem will be deciding where to go.
 We’ve gathered the ten best places to visit in Washington State, so pack your bag and get ready for a Pacific Northwest adventure.